Resilient Homes Challenge

 MINIMAL HEIGHT: 2.5m

-Participants are encourages to respect the building codes of the countries they are designing for.
+Participants are encouraged to respect the building codes of the countries they are designing for.

 Challenge participants will apply their skills and knowledge to design of resilient architecture and how it can be implemented both in rural and urban settings.
 They will have the opportunity to improve their design and collaboration skills, working with a global community of professionals from all over the world, and receiving feedback from professors and experts.
 The work will be done by teams formed by independent practitioners who will work together on developing integral projects that include aspects of architectural design, structural engineering, building technology, social space, community development, economic feasibility, sustainability, and resilience.